 There is scientific evidence that BPS shows severe and irreversible effects on the reproduction of mammalian species.
 Such effects are considered to impair population stability and recruitment.
-Taking into account the large degree of conservation of the primary amino acid sequences in proteins, which implies large commonalities between non-mammalian and mammalian vertebrate species in regard to hormones, enzymes and receptors involved in the EATS modalities (OECD GD 150, 2018) evidence of endocrine disruptive properties of BPS on mammalian vertebrate species therefore provides evidence for similar properties in non-mammalian vertebrates, in particular in this case with regard to disruption of estrogenic pathway.
+Taking into account the large degree of conservation of the primary amino acid sequences in proteins, which implies large commonalities between non-mammalian and mammalian vertebrate species in regard to hormones, enzymes and receptors involved in the EATS modalities (OECD GD 150, 2018) evidence of endocrine disruptive properties of BPS on mammalian vertebrate species therefore provides evidence for similar properties in nonmammalian vertebrates.
+For BPS, parameters strongly diagnostic of estrogenicity were seen in in vivo mammalian experimental studies (increase in uterus weight in uterotrophic assays and prolongation of the oestrus cycle).
+Adversity is proven by significant effects on fecundity and fertility in mammals (such as reduced number of implantation sites, reduced fertility index) leading to a reduced number of offspring.
+Adverse effects concerning development and reproduction are generally regarded as endpoints of particular relevance because such effects are likely to manifest themselves at the population level, as indicated in the EFSA/ECHA ED Guidance (2018).
+Hence, those can be used in the WoE approach to identify BPS as ED for the environment.
+The adverse effects are biologically plausibly linked to the ED activity as described in the support document and therefore BPS fulfils the WHO/IPCS definition of an endocrine disruptor for both human health and environment.